Additional QSL Info:

-I am a member of the American Radio Relay League (ARRL), Raritan Bay Radio Amateurs, the North American Shortwave Assocation, the Longwave Club of America, and the Canadian International DX Club.
-I hold Triple Play, WAS and DXCC certificates from the ARRL, as well as a NASWA DX Centurion certificate for QSLing 100 shortwave broadcast countries.
+I am a member of the American Radio Relay League (ARRL), Raritan Bay Radio Amateurs (RBRA), 3905 Century Club, North American Shortwave Association (NASWA), and the Longwave Club of America (LWCA).
+I hold DXCC, WAS, and Triple Play certificates from the ARRL as well as a NASWA DX Centurion certificate for QSLing 100 shortwave broadcast countries.
 My verified DXCC entity count is currently 212.